-Ahead of the club's first-ever meeting in European competition in the UEFA Europa League on Thursday, we examine the rivalry between two of England's biggest clubs, Liverpool and Manchester United.
+Ahead of the clubs' first meeting of the 2016/17 Premier League season on Monday evening, we examine the rivalry between two of England's biggest clubs, Liverpool and Manchester United.

 When former Liverpool chairman Tom Williams approached the then Huddersfield Town manager Bill Shankly to take the reins of his struggling second division club in 1959, he enquired: “How would you like to manage the best team in the country?”

 Shankly replied: "Why?
 Is Matt Busby packing it in at Manchester United?”

 This comment, tongue-in-cheek though it was, reflects the fact that while Liverpool and Manchester United were founded in the 19th century, it wasn’t until Shankly’s appointment and the Reds’ subsequent promotion to the top flight that the rivalry really began to intensify.
 Back in 1959, the clubs had won 10 league titles between them.
 Shankly roused Liverpool from their second-tier slumber in 1962 and within two years had claimed the championship.
 Busby's United responded to the challenge from the other end of the East Lancashire Road, and retook the title the following season.